-2-2.1 - Additions and deletions to the forest area
+18 - Additions and deletions to the forest area

-Measure 2-2.1 Target Results Report out the percentage of gross forested landbase Canfor completed no harvesting or road (CFLB) in the DFA converted to non-forest land use construction activities during the reporting period, through forest management activities.
-Target of less accordingly no forest management activities to than 3% of the gross forested landbase at any given place that converted forest land to non forest land time (variance of 0%). use.
-This indicator target is considered achi
+Measure 18 Target Results Report out the percentage of gross forested landbase Canfor completed no harvesting or road (CFLB) in the DFA converted to non-forest land use construction activities during the reporting period through forest management activities.
+Target of less accordingly no forest management activities tool than 3% of the gross forested landbase at any given place that converted forest land to non forest time (variance of 0%). use.
+This indicator target is considered achieved.

-Target Met

-✓ Yes No Pending

-Recommendations and Next Steps

 The baseline data for this indicator was updated in 2018 using TSR4 data.

-References

-See Appendix 3 Table 16.
+See Appendix 3 Table 17 - Total Deletions from the Forested Landbase.

-2-2.2 - Proportion of long term sustainable harvest level that is actually harvested
+19 - Proportion of long term sustainable harvest level that is actually harvested

-Measure 2-2.2
+Measure 19

 Target Results

-Percentage of volume harvested compared to the long term harvest level (AAC) with a target of 100 percent over 5 years (10%) Canfor completed no harvesting or road construction activities during the reporting period.
+Percentage of volume harvested compared to the long term harvest level (AAC) with a target of 100 percent over 5 years (10%) Canfor completed no harvesting or road construction activities during the report period.
 This indicator target is considered pending.